Sitecore/XM-Cloud-Introduction/README.md

 Prerequisites for this repository are...

 # Intialising the repository
 You first need to initialise your .env file which will configure how the different application elements will run.
-There are a series of parameters you can pass in to override the default behaviour of the application, you can find the full list of parameters with their purpose here.
+There are a series of parameters you can pass in to override the default behaviour of the application, you can find the full list of parameters with their purpose here.c

 Examples of how to use them can be seen in the different setup guides for both Local Mode and Edge Mode below.